Ferris-Labs/site-draft/README.md

 You may also create sub-directories here for improved organisation.

 These can be reffered to by using absolute links /images/......

+# Project Management and Issue Reporting

+* The project links to git such as feedback and create page etc are linked to the GIT Repo.
+* Issue reporting: Please use the issues links to report directly into GIT.
+* Where possible fix the issue yourself - not bump tasks around.
+* If you are reporting an issue and have suggestions for fix please note them into the issue.

 # Docsy Guide